jvaubourg/processwire-module-padopt/README.md

 - To show options in carts, update *edit-cart.php*
 - To show options in order confirmations and invoices, update *order-products-table.php*

+You can also define your own CSS and JS files:

+- *site/templates/styles/padopt/padopt.css* and
+- *site/templates/scripts/padopt/padopt.js* will be included in all non-admin pages;
+- *site/templates/styles/padopt/padopt_product.css* and
+- *site/templates/scripts/padopt/padopt_product.js* will be included in all PadOpt product pages.

 ## PadOpt Submodules

 PadOpt supports a submodule system, to easily add features.